 This Sunday, I had a chance to visit The New York Chinese Scholar’s Garden (NYCSG).
-It was built by 40 Chinese artisans in Suzhou City, and then shipped to the United States and is one of two authentic classical outdoor Chinese gardens in the country.
-After I opened the wooden doors, what I saw and felt was pure magic.
+It was built by 40 Chinese artisans in Suzhou City and then shipped to the United States.
+It is one of two authentic classical outdoor Chinese gardens in the country.
+Once I opened the wooden doors, I saw and felt pure magic.

-There was a cute little bridge on my right side that looks like one of those bridges which you can see only in fairy tales.
-As I continued walking, I went through a couple of passages with fascinating entrance shapes.
-Each passage is unique on its own, and at the same time, it seems like they are all connected, including windows with breathtaking views.
+On my right side, a cute little bridge looked like one of those bridges which you can only see in fairy tales.
+As I continued walking, I went through passages with fascinating entrance shapes.
+Each path is unique on its own, and simultaneously, they seem connected, including windows with breathtaking views.
 During my observation, I noticed a lot of interesting plants as well.

-This beautiful place is home to many animals such as fish with the majestic orange color, turtles, various birds, and bees too.
-It is peaceful and charming that it feels like it was also a home for Buddhist monks who used to practice meditations.
-It’s sad knowing that this stunning and quite sanctuary with the bamboo forest is not appreciated enough as for example Central Park.
-It’s small, but full of beauty wherever you look.
+This beautiful place is home to many animals, such as fish with glorious orange color, turtles, birds, and bees.
+It is so peaceful and charming that it was also a home for Buddhist monks who used to practice meditation.
+Sadly, this stunning and quiet sanctuary with the bamboo forest is not appreciated enough.
+It’s small but surrounded by beauty.

-At this point of thought, I reminded myself how easily we can forget what truly makes us who we are.
-It is outstanding how far we can go neglecting our Nature even though we can’t exist without it.
-It helps us grow and more than that, and it doesn’t need much in return — only our generosity and caring.
+I reminded myself how easily we can forget what makes us who we are.
+It is outstanding how far we can go neglecting nature even though we can’t live without it.
+It helps us grow and doesn’t ask much in return — only our generosity and caring.

 The greatest fine art of the future will be the making of a comfortable living from a small piece of land. ~ Abraham Lincoln